svpcom/wfb-ng/README.md

                        # see https://en.wikipedia.org/wiki/List_of_WLAN_channels for reference
 ```
 Ensure the WiFi channel selected is the same on the ground and on the drone.

-## Support project
-If you like WFB-ng you can make a donation to `bitcoin:bc1qfvlsvr0ea7tzzydngq5cflf4yypemlacgt6t05`

 ---